koesterlab/data-science-for-bioinfo/src/data_downloads/ncbi_datasets_cli.md

 ## Installation

-It is offered as a conda package and can be downloaded via:
+It is offered as a conda package and can be installed via:

 ```
 conda install -c conda-forge ncbi-datasets-cli